 An AC unit’s air filter helps purify the air that passes through the appliance by removing dirt and debris.
 These machines come with replaceable or washable filters.
 Washable filters are a more economical choice since you can reuse them.
 If you live in an area that is dry, dusty, or has reduced air quality for any other reason, you may wish to consider an AC unit with a washable filter for financial reasons.

 The average window conditioner lasts about 10 years.
-Like most appliances, its lifespan depends on how well you care for it.
+Like most appliances, their lifespan depends on how well you care for them.

 Like a lot of appliances, air conditioner prices run the gamut.
 Cheaper air conditioners can cost as little as $100, whereas high-end air conditioners can cost $700 or more.

-These less-powerful units sit around 5,000 BTU.
+In the $130 to $200 range, you'll find less-powerful units that sit around 5,000 BTU.
 The machines in this price range are basic and tend to work best in smaller rooms.

 For $350 and up, you’ll find more machines with remote controls and other cool features.
 These are powerful machines with 15,000 BTU or more.
 (Machines at the top of the price range can have as much as 23,000 BTU.)
 Some have heat functionalities, as well.